Sharp Shoulder Blade Pain

 The First-Aid Period (5-10 days)

-Rinse, clean the wound frequently, and don’t pick the scab as it heals.
+Just like when you get a cut, you need to rinse, clean the wound frequently, and don’t pick the scab as it heals.

-- Use position of comfort (these can vary) VIDEO TO COME
+- Use position of comfort (these can vary)

 - Off load the nerve every hour for a few minutes while you’re awake